 Like the 3-inch flapper-style flush valve, the 3-inch tower flush valve has a 3-inch opening in the tank where the water goes into the bowl.
 But while a flapper partially obstructs the valve opening, the tower-style valve allows for water to leave the tank unrestricted (360-degree flow), which can produce a faster flush.
 Changing a tower style flush valve seal can be as easy as changing a flapper.

 4-Inch Flush Valve

 The 4-inch flush valve is the largest of the flush valves and typically includes a piston that moves up to let water evacuate the tank at 360 degrees.
 This type of flush valve delivers the water into the bowl faster than any other type of valve, producing great flushing power with very little use of water.Continue to 5 of 5 below.

 05 of 05

-A dual flush valve allows you the option of a half flush and a full flush with the same valve.
-Dual flush valves that are compatible with a handle work by releasing half the water when the handle is pushed up and the full amount of water when the handle is pushed down.
-Other dual flush valves work with a double button for toilets that have a flush button at the top of the tank instead of a handle.
-There are dual flush valves that are made specifically to convert a normal toilet into a water-saving toilet.
-Installing and using a dual flush valve can provide significant water savings every year.
+A dual-flush valve gives you the option of a half flush and a full flush with the same valve.
+Some dual-flush valves are operated with a handle; you get a half flush when the handle is pushed up and a full flush when the handle is pushed down.
+Other dual-flush valves work with a double button; one button triggers a half flush, the other a full flush.
+There are also dual-flush valves that are made specifically to convert a normal toilet into a water-saving toilet.
+Installing and using a dual-flush valve can provide significant water savings every year.